sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                         </div>
                         <div id="collapseSixteen" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                The data stored on OnlyKey is encrypted with military grade encryption (AES-256-GCM) and most importantly is PIN protected.<br><br>
+                                The data stored on OnlyKey is encrypted with military grade encryption (AES-256-GCM) and cannot be extracted from device.
+Additionally, with a PIN set on OnlyKey that PIN must be known to use the device.<br><br>

-What this means is that if you lose your OnlyKey it is essentially a small paper weight without the PIN, nothing can be read from or written to it.<br><br>

 If an attacker tries to guess the PIN it will wipe all data after 10 failed attempts.<br><br>